TanvirTian/TanvirTian/README.md

 ### 🖥️ Projects I'm working on

-- 📦 Go API for a product archive (REST)
+- 📦 Go API for Product Archive (REST) – backend API to manage and serve product data efficiently

+- 📦 Go Interpreter Series – building a mini interpreter in Go, parsing and executing code while exploring the inner workings of programming languages.

 ---